 The minimum amount of the concession is set by the state government and indexed.
 Councils are reimbursed this amount by the government.
 Individual councils may decide to increase the concession amount in some instances.

-Contact the council, provide them with your details about your concession entitlement and ask them to adjust your account if your entitlement has not been taken into account in the bill.
+Contact the council, provide them with details of your concession entitlement and ask them to adjust your account if your entitlement has not been taken into account.

 Find out more about concession entitlements in Victoria.